nemocrys/emissivity-measurement/README.md

 - settings.txt can be used to specify the temperature setpoints, at which measurements will be made.
 At each step, the script will then steer the heating plate until the sample has reached the desired temperature, within a given threshold.
 - Config.yml entails the connection information and parameters of the various devices.

-More details about the script, functions and the user interface can be found [here](https://github.com/nemocrys/exp-T-control).
+More details about the script, functions and the user interface can be found [here](https://github.com/nemocrys/exp-T-control) and [here](https://github.com/nemocrys/exp-T-control-v2).

 ## Variants